vanzonr/rarray/README.md

  * Version 2.1, January 2020

-   Reference counting of rarray data is now done atomically, so copying rarrays should now be thread-safe.
+     - Reference counting of rarray data is now done atomically.

-   One character names of substructures, used in debugging rarray itself, were removed.
+     - One character names of substructures for debug were removed.

-   Streaming operators for rarrays moved to the ra namespace.
+     - Streaming operators for rarrays moved to the ra namespace.

    In version 2.1.1, the undocumented rlinear function was renamed linspace and added to the documentation, as was xrange.

  * Version 2.2, February 2020

-   Several bug fixed with running and installing rarray on MacOS.
+     - Several bug fixed with running and installing rarray on MacOS.

-   The rarray unit test library 'rut' was dropped in favour of 'catch2', which does everything that 'rut' was intended to do, but better.
+     - The rarray unit test library 'rut' was dropped in favour of 'catch2', which does everything that 'rut' was intended to do, but better.
 Since 'catch2' is header only, this makes running the tests on different platforms much easier.

  * Version 2.3.0, January 2022

-   Returned to a single-header implementation by incorporating the rarrayio header into the rarray header.
+     - Returned to a single-header implementation by incorporating the rarrayio header into the rarray header.

  * Version 2.4.0, December 2022

-   Internal refactoring focussed on eliminating warnings, dead code, version tracking in code, and exception safety.
+     - Eliminated dead code and added exception safety.

-   Fixed bug for compound data types.
+     - Fixed bug for compound data types.

-   Support added for Intel OneAPI's icpx C++ compiler.
+     - Support added for Intel OneAPI's icpx C++ compiler.

-   (2.4.1 was a bug fix for the at() function)
+   2.4.1 was a bug fix for the at() function.

  * Version 2.5.0, February 2023

-   Bounds checking reinstated.
+     - Bounds checking reinstated.

-   Can now get a subarray with square brackets.
+     - Can now get a subarray with square brackets.

-   Rarray objects no nolonger automatically convert into T*const*... pointers.
+     - Rarray objects no longer automatically converted into T*const*... pointers.

-   More extensive unit and coverage tests.
+     - More extensive unit and coverage tests.

-   'is_clear' renamed to 'empty'.
+     - 'is_clear' renamed to 'empty'.

  * Version 2.5.1, May 2023

-    Bug fixes, most importantely bounds checking of 1d arrays 100% code coverage in tests
+     - Bug fixes, most importantely bounds checking of 1d arrays

+     - Expanded tests for 100% code coverage

-    Comparison with mdspan (C++23)
+     - Comparison with mdspan (C++23)

-    Updated documentation.
+     - Updated documentation.

  * Version 2.6.0, November 2023

-    Bug fixes (inlining, compiler settings, exception safety).
+     - Bug fixes (inlining, compiler settings, exception safety).

-    Support for the multidimensional subscript operator for c++23 compilers.
+     - Support for the multidimensional subscript operator for c++23 compilers.

-    Better support for rarray<const T,R>
+     - More complete support for rarray<const T,R>.

-    Implicit conversion operator from rarray<T,R> to rarray<const T,R>.
+     - Implicit conversion operator from rarray<T,R> to rarray<const T,R>.

-    Version 2.6.1 from December 2023 is functionally the same, but with substantial code cleanup and C++11 modernization.
+   Version 2.6.1 from December 2023 is functionally the same, but with substantial code cleanup.
 The stub header file rarrayio was removed.

+ * Version 2.7.0, January 2024 (to be released)

+     - Added fill and form methods.

+     - Better documentation, now in markdown and doxygen.

 Known issues
 ============